The Banners of the Chiddingly Parish Bonfire Society

 The ‘Bell’ Banner

-This banner was hastily but effectively designed and digitally printed by Rob M., and constructed by Simon - Captain of Banners, all at a week’s notice to allow the Society to attend two bonfire events (termed ‘outmeetings’) on the same night in November 2021.
-Again, this is emblazoned with the boar iconography of C.P.B.S.
-The banner is in the shape of a bell - in reference to our HQ - the Six Bells pub.
-This is the Society’s most used banner at outmeetings and possesses three tubes to host torches.
+This banner was hastily but effectively designed and digitally printed by Rob Merrills, and constructed by Captain of Banners, Simon Parks at a week’s notice so that the Society could attend two bonfire outmeetings on the same night in November 2021.
+It features the boar symbol of CPBS and is in the shape of a bell with reference to our HQ, the Six Bells pub.
+This is the Society’s most used banner at outmeetings and has three tubes to fix torches into.

 The ‘Bonfire Boys’ Banner